Optimal Non-Adaptive Group Testing with One-Sided Error Guarantees: Proofs

 We have established that there are $\omega(k)$ masked non-defectives with high probability, and at least one masked defective (see Lemmas \ref{lem4} and \ref{lem5}).
 We proceed to use this to bound $\bP(\suc) \coloneqq \bP(\hat{S} \supseteq S)$, where $\hat{S}$ is the output of an arbitrary decoding algorithm.
 To do so, we first recall a fact from \cite{coja2020optimal}.

-\begin{lemma} \emph{ \cite[Fact 3.1]{coja2020optimal}} For a given test matrix $\sfX$ and outcome vector $\bfy$, let $\cV(\sfX, \bfy) \subseteq \cS$ be the collection of satisfying sets, i.e. the collection of $s \in \cS$ that would give rise to the test outcome $\bfy$ when using the test matrix $\sfX$.
-Then, under the combinatorial prior, it holds that $(S \mid \sfX, \bfy) \sim \mathrm{Unif}(\cV(\sfX, \bfy))$. \end{lemma} Lemma \ref{lem3} states that the posterior distribution of $S$ given the test outcomes and testing matrix is uniform over the sets that could have led to the observed outcome.
-This fact, in conjunction with the previously established high probability bounds on the number of masked items, allows us to bound $\bP(\suc)$ by showing that any estimate of size $(1 + \eta^{+})k$ with contains the true defective set with low probability over the posterior distribution of $S$.
+\begin{lemma} \emph{ \cite[Fact 3.1]{coja2020optimal}} For a given test matrix $\sfX$ and outcome vector $\bfy$, let $\cV(\sfX, \bfy) \subseteq \cS$ be the collection of satisfying sets, i.e., the collection of $s \in \cS$ that would give rise to the test outcome $\bfy$ when using the test matrix $\sfX$.
+Then, under the combinatorial prior, the posterior distribution of $S$ satisfies $(S \mid \sfX, \bfy) \sim \mathrm{Unif}(\cV(\sfX, \bfy))$. \end{lemma} Lemma \ref{lem3} states that the posterior distribution of $S$ given the test outcomes and testing matrix is uniform over the sets that could have led to the observed outcomes.
+This fact, in conjunction with the previously established high probability bounds on the number of masked items, allows us to bound $\bP(\suc)$ by showing that any estimate of size $(1 + \eta)k$ with contains the true defective set with low probability over the posterior distribution of $S$.